1860 civil conflict in Mount Lebanon and Damascus: Aftermath

-International
+International reactions

 The 1860 Damascus Massacre was followed by a period of international tensions.
 Reports of the riots had made the international media, which led to international outrage.
 The French sent six thousand soldiers to the Levant in order to protect the Syrian Christians and increase their own power in the region.
 The British sent an investigative team, led by Lord Dufferin, in order to investigate the massacres and prevention of possible repetitions.
 This forced the Ottomans to take action in order to show the European powers that they were capable of protecting their own minorities.
 This was necessary so that the Europeans would not use this insurrection as a way to enlarge their power within the Ottoman Empire.
 The Ottomans sent Fuad Pasha to the region in order to restore order and fend off the European powers.
 This tactic worked as Fuad Pasha's swift reaction to the violence conveyed the message that the Ottomans did not need the help of the French or any other European nation.